-Working in volatile conditions, including at height and adjacent to and over water, to clear and repair and repair a severely damaged 4km section of the A591, a key Cumbrian arterial highway, adjacent to the lower slopes of Helvellyn and Thirlmere, as well as reinstating a 120m section of the road that was almost washed away at Dunmail Raise.
+Working in volatile conditions, including at height and adjacent to and over water, to clear and repair a severely damaged 4km section of the A591, a key Cumbrian arterial highway, adjacent to the lower slopes of Helvellyn and Thirlmere, as well as reinstating a 120m section of the road that was almost washed away at Dunmail Raise.

 The road was damaged in December 2015, when Cumbria was hit by an unprecedented series of severe weather events including the 1-in-1300 years Storm Desmond, causing flooding and severe structural damage.